cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 analyze the consumer space and the server space

 Will be focusing just on how Apple's decision to release ARM based Mac's will force the rest of the industry to respond.
 I will not be digging into why Apple would move to ARM.
-That will be saved for a future article.
+That discussion will be saved for a future article.

 ## Consumer Side